Swedish Investment Companies: Their Dividend Track-Records

 A dividend is not necessarily a cash transfer from the company to its shareholders.
 A dividend can for example come in the form of spin-offs.
 Additionally, buybacks function just like a dividend (but are more flexible).
-We have written many articles about dividends, please check out our landing page for dividend investing:

 Investment companies and their dividends

 Swedish investment companies mostly pay a regular dividend, but in addition, they can buy back shares or opt for shareholders to redeem some of their holdings.

 We believe most readers understand the concept of a dividend: It’s simply a transfer of cash from the company to the shareholders.

 Instead of a cash dividend, the company can buy back shares.
 This is a tax-free distribution and shareholders increase their ownership in the company.
 If the outstanding shares are for example reduced by three percent, then you as a shareholder increase your ownership by three percent.
 This means you grab a bigger pie of the future profits.
 This is, of course, a more flexible approach than being forced to receive a dividend: you can make your own dividend by for example selling shares equivalent to the increased ownership.

 The last option is a little more complicated than a regular dividend but frequently used by many investment companies: to redeem shares.
 As with buybacks, this gives the shareholders options.